-In addition, YS Group is required to comply with applicable GMP and other regulatory requirements, including regulatory standards with respect to manufacturing process or product quality and safety, coldchain logistics during product delivery, and the corresponding maintenance, recordkeeping and documentation standards.
+In addition, YS Group is required to comply with applicable GMP and other regulatory requirements, including regulatory standards with respect to manufacturing process or product quality and safety, cold-chain logistics during product delivery, and the corresponding maintenance, recordkeeping and documentation standards.
 YS Group's manufacturing facilities must be approved by governmental authorities before YS Group may use them to commercially manufacture products and are subject to inspection by regulatory agencies.
 Moreover, YS Group's marketed product must pass quality inspection prior to being permitted to hit the market for sale.
 Any changes in or updates to the GMP standards could impose higher or different regulatory requirements on YS Group's manufacturing, such as the manufacturing process, standard, technology, personnel and facilities, and YS Group cannot assure you that it will be able to meet the regulatory changes in a timely manner or at all, which could materially and adversely affect YS Group's business operations, results of operations, reputation and prospects.
 YS Group is also responsible for maintaining effective cold-chain logistics during the vaccine transportation process to the county-level CDCs.
-If YS Group fails to comply with applicable regulatory requirements at any stage during the manufacturing and transportation process, such as, regulatory standards with respect to manufacturing and transportation processes or product quality, safety and potency, YS Group may be subject to sanctions which could be severe, including but not limited to:
+If YS Group fails to comply with applicable regulatory requirements at any stage during the manufacturing and transportation processes or product quality, safety and potency, YS Group may be subject to sanctions which could be severe, including but not limited to: